rhblind/drf-haystack/docs/advanced_usage.rst

     ``get_queryset()`` method of the view to limit the queryset before it is passed on to the ``filter_facet_queryset()`` method.

-The ``HaystackFacetSerializer`` overrides a number of methods is customized to only serialize facets in a very specific format.
+The ``HaystackFacetSerializer`` overrides a number of methods and is customized to only serialize facets in a very specific format.
 Using this serializer for other stuff will probably not work very good.
 Consider yourself warned!

 Any serializer subclassed from the ``HaystackFacetSerializer`` is expected to have a ``field_options`` dictionary